Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Problem Formulation

 \subsection{Performance Varies Across Explanations}

 To illustrate the potential of our approach, we briefly analyze how using different explanations, for the same set of exemplars, can impact the downstream performance.
 As mentioned earlier, we generate candidate explanation sets according to Eq~(\ref{eq:gen_can_expl}).
-Concretely, we use temperature scaling 0.7 and sample 40 completions for each $q_i$, only retaining an $\bar{e}$ if it is paired with a correct answer $\bar{a}=a_i$.
+Concretely, we use temperature scaling of 0.7 and sample 40 completions for each $q_i$, only retaining an $\bar{e}$ if it is paired with a correct answer $\bar{a}=a_i$.
 Note that for different $q_i$, we may find varying number of valid $\bar{e}$ (ranging from 0 to 40).
-We keep at most 10 for each $q_i$ to save the search cost.
+We keep at most 8 for each $q_i$ to save the search cost.
+We also include the seed explanations in the candidate explanation sets.

 For each dataset, we randomly sample 16 combinations using the augmented candidate explanation sets, and report the statistics of the performance in Table~\ref{tab:per_var}.
 We see substantial variance in performance with different $C$: the average gap between the maximum performance and minimum performance exceeds 5\% and is as large as 20\% (on \esnli{}).
-In addition, we show the performance of seed explanations annotated by crowdworkers ({\sc Seed} in Table~\ref{tab:per_var}), which perform roughly on par with the average among the random combinations, indicating substantial headroom for improvement.
+In addition, the performance of seed explanations annotated by crowdworkers ({\sc Seed} in Table~\ref{tab:per_var}) largely lags the best possible explanations, indicating substantial headroom for improvement.